Xomiash/Vplayer/README.md

 Toggle allowing others (non-Master) to control the player Full set of player control buttons
 Local volume slider
-Music Player (No video support) - Coming Soon in 1.2
+separate Music Only Player (No video support)

 If you want more features like:
 Toggle between old (VRCSyncVideo) and new (VRCSyncVideoStream) player